fdcastel/firebird-binaries/README.md

 Just configure your application to use `fbclient.dll` of the desired Firebird version.
 The configuration file `firebird.conf` is already configured to use the embedded server.

-These are 64-bit binaries.
-For 32-bit please use the [`x86` branch](https://github.com/fdcastel/firebird-binaries/tree/x86) of this repository.
+These are 32-bit binaries.
+For 64-bit please use the [`master` branch](https://github.com/fdcastel/firebird-binaries) of this repository.